The trouble with Ostarine: Jimmy Wallhead’s

 • Suspension of state accreditation for sporting federations found guilty of multiple ADRVs.

 As The Sports Integrity Initiative initially highlighted, the NADP contained little detail about how these commitments would be implemented in practice.
-An implementation document published today (PDF below) outlines who will be responsible for each specific proposal, as well as a timeline for implementation.
+An implementation document published today (PDF below – click if it doesn’t display) outlines who will be responsible for each specific proposal, as well as a timeline for implementation.

 The implementation document also contained clarification on doping reforms introduced by Russia.
 Earlier this month, the World Anti-Doping Agency (WADA) announced that Russia had agreed to allow doping control officers (DCOs) access to ‘closed cities’.
 The implementation document reveals that special permits will allow DCOs to visit closed cities to test athletes.
 However, questions remain as to whether a new permit system will allow officials to alert athletes that DCOs are on their way to a closed city.